-Join Anne-Marie Concepción for an in-depth discussion in this video Creating and optimizing a cover image, part of Creating Fixed-Layout EPUBs with InDesign CC.
+Join Anne-Marie Concepción for an in-depth discussion in this video Creating and optimizing a cover image, part of InDesign: Creating Fixed-Layout EPUBs.

 In the EPUB specification covers for your ebooks need to be called out in a special.
 And InDesign will take care of that for you.
 Now I am going to show you how it does so.
 There you have a few different choices.
 Here I have our friend The Little Red Hen ebook.
 All right.
 It's not an ebook yet.
 When you export it to EPUB.
 I'll go ahead and choose Export.
 You have the choice of what to do with the cover.
 Do you want to rasterize the first page?
 Do you not want any cover whatsoever, or do you want to choose a different image to be the cover?
 Now I exported already as none and rasterized the first page.

 And here is what it looks like in iBooks.
 So this is none, obviously.
 And this is rasterizing the first page.
 In this case, rasterizing the first page makes sense, because it looks like the cover.
 But then what that means is that people will open it up.
 And when they go to the first page, it'll look exactly like the cover, which could be a little disconcerting.
 Some people like that.
 It's really up to you.
 Now the other thing to keep in mind, though, is that sometimes the cover isn't really a good choice to be the cover of the eBook.
 Here we have FlyAway, which is an interactive PDF that we're converting to a fixed layout EPUB.